data-8/textbook/content/chapters/02/5/endnote.md

 sequence of carefully defined steps that allow chances to be specified mathematically.
 This has two important consequences.

-1. It allows us to account–mathematically–for the possibility that randomization produces treatment and control groups that are quite different from each other.
+1. It allows us to account—mathematically—for the possibility that randomization produces treatment and control groups that are quite different from each other.